poezio/poezio/doc/source/configuration.rst

         **Default value:** ``true``

-        Show s2s errors in the roster or not.
+        Show s2s errors in the contact list or not.

     show_roster_subscriptions

         **Defalt value:** ``[empty]``

-        Select the level of display of subscriptions with a char the roster
+        Select the level of display of subscriptions with a char in the contact list.

         - ``all`` to display all subscriptions
         - ``incomplete`` to display *from*, *to* and *none*